-Homeowners are familiar with real estate tax largely because real estate tax may take a chunk of their money every year, but did you know that property tax is not always the same thing?
-Many people use the terms interchangeably, but they are not exactly the same.
+Many people use the terms interchangeably, but they aren’t exactly the same.
 Part of the confusion is because property tax is a term used for both real estate tax and personal property tax.

 What Is Real Estate Tax?

 Real estate tax is the annual tax that a homeowner pays on his home’s assessed value.
 To determine how much one must pay in property taxes, the fair market value of the home is determined.
 Then, the local county office multiplies the fair market value by a predetermined percentage, which gives the tax assessment value.

 The amount of real estate tax a home owner must pay depends on the value of his home and the area of the country that he lives in.
 However, the county reaches the tax amount by multiplying the tax assessment value by a percentage which is the local tax rate.